erich666/chex_latex/README.md

 Interactive spell checkers are fine for small documents, but for long ones I find it tedious to step through every word flagged as not being in the dictionary.
 Most of the time these are names, and for each hit I have to choose "ignore/add/fix" or whatever.
 I just want to toss in *.tex files and get a long list back of what words failed.
 Here's how I do it.
 My contribution is a little Perl script at the end that consolidates results.

 The main piece is the program [_Aspell_](http://aspell.net/).
-For Windows the best setup I found is [here](https://notepad-plus-plus.org/community/topic/8206/method-to-install-gnu-aspell-win32-dictionaries-and-spell-check-plugin-on-n).
+For Windows the best setup explanation I found is [here](https://notepad-plus-plus.org/community/topic/8206/method-to-install-gnu-aspell-win32-dictionaries-and-spell-check-plugin-on-n) - a little involved, but entirely worth it to me.

 After installing, I first put all .tex files into one test file.
 For example, on Windows: